Neilus03/DRL_comparative_study/README.md

 # Breakout Reinforcement Learning Implementations

 Welcome to the Breakout Reinforcement Learning Implementations repository.
 This project includes various implementations of Reinforcement Learning algorithms applied to the classic Breakout game environment.
-Whether you are a beginner or an experienced practitioner, you'll find useful resources and detailed instructions to help you get started with these cutting-edge models.
+It aims to provide reproducible results for the research presented in our paper _A COMPARATIVE STUDY OF DEEP REINFORCEMENT
+LEARNING MODELS: DQN VS PPO VS A2C_.

-## Directory Structure
+## 🚀 Directory Structure

 The repository is organized into the following directories, each containing a specific approach to solving Breakout using different RL algorithms: